Naresh2028/sql-server-learning/track-2-advanced-tsql-data-manipulation/Concepts/3-windows-function/2-rank-vs-dense_rank/rank-vs-dense_rank.md

 ## Analogy
 Think of a Standard High School Race:

-A. RANK (The Olympic Way): Two people finish at the exact same time for 1st place.
-They both get Gold (1).
-The next person to cross the line gets Bronze (3) because two people are ahead of them.
-The #2 spot is skipped.

-B. DENSE_RANK (The "No Gaps" Way): Two people finish for 1st place.
-They both get #1.
-The next person to cross the line is simply the next "rank" of person, so they get #2.
+    A. RANK (With Gaps):
+    Two runners finish at the exact same time and both receive Rank 1.
+    The next runner is assigned Rank 3 because two people are ranked ahead.
+    Rank 2 is skipped.

+    B. DENSE_RANK (No Gaps):
+    Two runners finish at the same time and both receive Rank 1.
+    The next runner is assigned Rank 2.
+    No rank numbers are skipped.

 ## Syntax
     SELECT